NexPlayer/Unity-SDK/advanced/advanced-usage.md

-# Advanced features
+# Advanced Features
-NexPlayer™ SDK for Unity helps you play any content you have, including advanced APIs and features.
+NexPlayer SDK for Unity helps you play any content you have, including advanced APIs and features.

 - [Audio tracks](/advanced/audio-track.md)
 - [Close captions](/advanced/closed-captions.md)